vkbansal/vkbansal.me/src/posts/2023/books-2022.md

   - books
 ---

-I am not an avid book reader but, at the start of 2022, I decided to start reading some books.
+I am not an avid book reader but, at the start of 2022, I decided to start reading some books as a New year's resolution.
 2022 was also the year when I started to get into the world of personal finance and investing.
-Hence you'll see that the majority of the books that I have listed below are around the topic of personal finance and investing.
+Hence you'll see that the majority of the books that I have listed below are around the same topic.

 #### How to Avoid a Climate Disaster: The Solutions We Have and the Breakthroughs We Need